weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 ### GraphQL

-When there is only one vector, a vector (e.g. `nearVector`) query looks like this:
+If a collection has one vector, you don't have to specify a vector name.
+For example, a `nearVector` query with a single vector looks like this:

 ```graphql
 {